hurley87/irl-protocol/lazerTutorial/testing.md

 Tests in LazerForge follow best practices for smart contract testing:

 1. Use descriptive test names that explain what is being tested
-2. Group related tests using `describe` blocks
+2. Use `setUp` functions to initialize common test state
-3. Use `setUp` functions to initialize common test state
+   - anything defined in `setUp()` is used for the entirety of that test contract
-4. Test both positive and negative cases
+3. Test both positive and negative cases
-5. Use assertions to verify expected behavior
+4. Use assertions to verify expected behavior
-6. Test edge cases and boundary conditions
+5. Test edge cases and boundary conditions

 Example test structure: